AmaiKinono/clue/README.md

 In your note file, type `M-x clue-paste` to paste the just-copied location.
 Emacs may ask you if you want to set the project root.
 Answer "y".
 You may notice something is inserted at the end of your note.
-Let's not worry about it for now.
+It's a "metalink" and we'll explain it later.

 Now, clicking or pressing `RET` on a link will take you that location.